Power supply is a reference to the source of electrical power. Most electronic circuits require a DC power supply.

 The most common operating voltages for microcontrollers and digital processors are 5V and 3.3V.

-There are many different kinds of DC power supplies but this one is most commonly used here at ITP:
+There are many different kinds of DC power supplies but this one shown in Figure 1 is most commonly used here at ITP:

 – Click on any image for a larger view

-Most power supplies have a rating label that looks something like the one above.
+Most power supplies have a rating label that looks something like the one in Figure 2.
 Make sure you know the polarity of the plug so you don’t reverse polarity for your circuit and damage your components.
-The diagram below showing positive tip polarity is on the left and negative tip polarity is on the right.
+The diagram in Figure 3 and Figure 4 showing positive tip polarity is on the left and negative tip polarity is on the right.
 The center positive drawing on the left indicates that the center (tip) of the output plug is positive (+) and the barrel of the output plug is negative (-).

 V : Volts